The big event has finally just come and gone, beginning an hour and a half ago at the Apple campus over in Cupertino.

 Such as asking Siri to remind you to call someone when you leave work, which it then does using the time and your location.
 It sounds pretty neat, and although the iPhone isn’t the only smartphone to do voice technology, it’s certainly a useful addition.

 However, it would seem this might be exclusive to the 4S, which could leave iPhone 4 users a bit cheesed off in not being kept up to speed.

-Of course, thewill also have on board, which Apple announced would be out on October 12th, with the itself due out on October 14th.
+Of course, the iPhone 4S will also have iOS 5 on board, which Apple announced would be out on October 12th, with the iPhone 4S itself due out on October 14th.